Glimmerglass Festival: Recent festival seasons

 The Festival's 2010 season featured four new productions, including Copland's The Tender Land, and Handel's Tolomeo.
 During the 2011 season Cherubini's Médée was presented.
 Also, a double bill featuring the world premiere of A Blizzard on Marblehead Neck, with music by Jeanine Tesori set to Tony Kushner's libretto (a story inspired by the life of Eugene O'Neill) along with Later the Same Evening, a one-act opera based on characters in five of Edward Hopper's paintings with a score by John Musto from a libretto by Mark Campbell.

 In 2012, the festival featured Verdi's Aida, Lully's Armide, Kurt Weill's Lost in the Stars and the musical The Music Man.
 Armide was presented in collaboration with Opera Atelier of Toronto, Canada, and Lost in the Stars presented in collaboration with Cape Town Opera of South Africa.

 The 2015 festival included Mozart's The Magic Flute, Verdi's Macbeth, Vivaldi's Catone in Utica, and Bernstein's Candide.

 2016's season featured Puccini's La bohème, Sondheim's Sweeney Todd, Rossini's La gazza ladra (billed as The Thieving Magpie), and Ward's The Crucible.

 The 2017 season included Gershwin's Porgy and Bess, Rodgers & Hammerstein's Oklahoma!, Händel's Xerxes, Donizetti's The Siege of Calais, Victor Simonson and Paige Hernandez's Stomping Grounds, and Derrick Wang's Scalia/Ginsburg.

 For 2019's season, the festival commissioned Jeanine Tesori und Tazewell Thompsons opera Blue which picks up the issue of African-American teenage boys having become an 'endangered species' and a prime target of police brutality in the United States.
 The work is one of the very few in opera history that features a solely African-American cast.

+In 2024, the festival presented Gilbert & Sullivan’s The Pirates of Penzance, Cavalli’s La Calisto, Leoncavallo’s Pagliacci and a contemporary opera by Kevin Puts and Mark Campbell, Elizabeth Cree.
+The festival also featured the world premiere of the youth opera Rumpelstiltskin and the Unlovable Children.

+In 2025, the festival featured another world premiere — The House on Mango Street, based on the famous book by Sandra Cisneros, with music by Derek Bermel.
+In addition, the festival presented ten performances of Puccini's Tosca with Michelle Bradley in the title role, Sunday in the Park with George by Stephen Sondheim as well as The Rake's Progress by W. H. Auden, Chester Kallman and Igor Stravinsky.
+Also, former Artistic Director Francesca Zambello brought her acclaimed production of Odyssey — libretto by Kelley Rourke, music by Ben Moore — to the Alice Busch Opera Theater for the first time.